 So, why are organizations slow to adopt new business technology?

 The truth?
-Technology adoption is a huge decision with major financial implications.
+Adopting new technology in business is a huge decision with major financial implications.
 Getting buy-in and implementing a new technology across an organization isn’t easy.
 So, to smooth the adoption process, we’re giving you our top 10 common pitfalls to avoid:

 1. Buying solely based on price tag